MMIV-ML/fastMONAI/paper/paper.md

 ![Overview of the components in fastMONAI and their connections to underlying libraries](paper_files/diagram.png)
 <br>
-<b> Figure 1: </b> Overview of the components in fastMONAI and their connections to underlying libraries.
+**Figure 1:** Overview of the components in fastMONAI and their connections to underlying libraries.

 ## Applications